wlwl2/csharp-namespaces/README.md

 > DO NOT give types names that would conflict with any type in the Core namespaces.

+> For example, never use Stream as a type name.
+It would conflict with System.IO.Stream, a very commonly used type.

 Source: https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/names-of-namespaces

 ### Subnamespaces